rowhanm/vision-ml/README.txt

 ## QUICK START:

-Check out DEMO_1.m and DEMO_2.m to see examples on how to use the data and access ground-truth.
+check out DEMO_1.m and DEMO_2.m to see examples on how to use the data and access ground-truth.
 You may also want to look at the ACCESSING THE DATA section in here to see how the data is structured.

 ### INTRO: